 This resource section is deliberately geared towards beginners and is very general in nature.

-- If you’d like a basic introduction to the terminology and concepts of BDSM, visit the NLA-Columbus SM 101 website.
-It’s not perfect, but it covers the basics, and I don’t have time to write one of my own (yet).
-When I do, I’ll post it here!
+- If you’d like a basic introduction to the terminology and concepts of BDSM, visit this lovely FAQ.
+It’s not perfect, but it covers the basics.

 - If you’re looking for a range of 101-level books, read the Basic Books section at the end.

 - If you’re looking for advice on how to meet people, read the Social Networking section in the middle.